Kontent hates: WYSIWYG

 WYS (What You See) is not WYG (What You Get)

-At first glance, a WYSIWYG editor is great for every editor—text formatting is easy, the possibilities of using fonts, colors, or font styles are unlimited.
+At first glance, a WYSIWYG editor is great for every marketer and content editor—text formatting is easy, the possibilities of using fonts, colors, or font styles are unlimited.
 It’s kind of a web Word.
 However, what users often don’t realize is that the content they create in WYSIWYG editors is usually not reusable, often doesn’t follow their brand guidelines (e.g., a different typeface or color), and makes a mess in the HTML code.

 Here comes the rich text editor